-Upon arriving at the base marina, you will probably have some time to spend before your tour will begin.
-We recommend you to check out the ancient Pula downtown, well know of the Roman amphitheater from the 1.st century.
-You can also use this time to shop for food or some basic supplies to fill the boat lockers.
-Maybe have a snack in one of the many town restaurants before the departure.
+Upon arriving to base marina, you will probably have some extra time to spend, before your tour begins.
+You might want to explore the ancient Pula downtown, well know of Roman arena from the 1.st century or use this time for shopping to fill the boat lockers.
+Maybe have a snack in one of town restaurants before your departure.

-Your skipper will be waiting at the marina pier at 15h.
-He will assist you to accommodate aboard and together you will have a short briefing before setting the sails.
-In the afternoon you will pass along the Istrian peninsula to visit the wildlife park Kamenjak.
+Your skipper will be waiting at the marina pier at 15:00.
+He will help you accommodate aboard and hold a short briefing with some basic safety directions, before setting the sails.
+Early afternoon cruise along the western Istrian peninsula is perfect for getting acquainted with the gentle Adriatic waves.

-A great chance to swim or snorkel in natural surrounding.
-Only the brave ones can dive from 10 meter cliffs into the clear sea and later have a refreshing cocktail in a »safari bar«.
-First evening will be perfect to enjoy in a nice glass of Istrian Malvazija wine and try famous truffle dishes in a traditional Istrian eco farm just a couple of minutes away.
+A great chance, to swim or snorkel in a natural surrounding will be our stop at the cape Kamenjak.
+Only the brave ones can dive from alluring cliffs into the crystal-clear sea.
+A refreshing cocktail in a »safari bar« nearby is a must.
+First evening will be perfect to enjoy in a nice glass of Istrian Malvazija wine and try famous truffle dishes.

 Leaving Istria behind, we will be crossing Kvarner channel, which curves into the mainland all the way to the port of Rijeka.
 There are swarms of dolphins in the channel, and if you are lucky, you can spot some.